KirkDJohnson/Remote-Administation-Methods/README.md

 <h2>Thoughts</h2>
-This part of the project was interesting in that I learned many different ways to remote into a computer, some of which were native Windows toosl while others were third party.
-I did not previously know about Windows Remote assistance or that in a domain setting you can view another machine's file ssytem from your own file explorer.
-Both of these were great to gain know about.
-Overall, did not run into any problems that I could not immediately fix for better or for worse.
+This part of the project was interesting in that I learned many different ways to remote into a computer, some of which were native Windows tools while others were third party.
+I did not previously know about Windows Remote assistance or that in a domain setting you can view and edit another machine's file system from your own file explorer.
+Both of these were great to gain knowledge about.
+Overall, I did not run into any problems that I could not immediately fix for better or for worse.
 <!--
  ```diff
 - text in red